vn971/rua/README.md

 presenting remote changes to you and merging them if you accept them.
 Merging and basic diff view are built-in commands in RUA, and you can drop to shell and do more from git CLI if you want.

-Merging the latest `upstream/master` is required to upgrade the package.

 ## How it works / dependency grouping and installation